FirebaseExtended/reactfire/examples/todoApp/README.md

 2. __React + Plain Firebase:__ A version of the first example with explicit Firebase calls.
 Changes made to this example are persistent.

-3. __ReactFireMixin:__ A version of the first example which uses the ReactFire mixin.
+3. __ReactFire:__ A version of the first example which uses the ReactFire mixin.
 Changes made to this example are persistent.

 ## Walkthrough